AnyECG: Foundational Models for Multitask Cardiac Analysis in Real-World Settings: Downstream Application

 \section{Downstream Application}

 This section evaluates \model's performance across multiple ECG datasets to prove its generality.
+As illustrated in Figure~\ref{fig:downstream}, \model is fine-tuned on heterogeneous ECG data to address four critical tasks: anomaly detection, arrhythmia classification, corrupted lead generation, and ultra-long ECG recognition.
 In Section~\ref{subsec:dataset}, we summarize datasets utilized in the experiments.
 Section~\ref{subsec:exp_setup} explains the experimental setup in detail.
 In Section~\ref{subsec:result}, we present the results of our experiments, benchmarking \model against state-of-the-art methods across multiple tasks, including anomaly detection, arrhythmia detection, ECG lead generation, and ultra-long ECG sequence recognition.
 In Section~\ref{sec:ablation_loss} and \ref{sec:ablation_pretrain}, we also present \textbf{ablation studies} on hyperparameter selection and the necessity of two-stage pre-training.